-Secrecy and Lies: Not really sure how to describe this one.
-But I have all of these incidents rolodexed in my memory like men often claim we do.
+Not sure how to describe this one.
+But I have all of these incidents cemented in my memory like men often claim we do.

-In the entire time we have been married (pre deployment), there were no lies and no secrets….just since he has been home.
-He can lie about the smallest of things and leaves me to wonder why he even bothers.
+The entire time we have been married (pre-deployment), there were no lies and no secrets….just since he has been home.
+He can lie about the smallest things, making me wonder why he even bothers.

 If you are going to lie, lie BIG.
-I never knew my husband to be a liar and since he has been home, I can’t trust him as far as I can spit, which isn’t very far.
+My husband was never a liar, and since he has been home, I can’t trust him as far as I can spit, which isn’t very far.

-The Infamous “D” Word: Now I admit that since he has been home things have been so complicated and stressed, that I have said if we could not work things out or if he didn’t love me anymore, then I should leave.
+Now I admit that since he has been home, things have been so complicated and stressed that I have said if we could not work things out or he didn’t love me anymore, I should leave.

-I partially accept responsibility for the words I have said, but it seems to me like sometimes that is the only way I can get him to listen.
+I partially accept responsibility for my words, but it seems like sometimes that is the only way I can get him to listen.

-However, in self-defense, when he gets angry, he says, “I don’t love you anymore” or “Go away and leave me alone”, constantly.
+However, when he gets angry in self-defense, he constantly says, “I don’t love you anymore” or “Go away and leave me alone” constantly.

-I have tried to explain to him that this “I hate you, get out….wait don’t go I love you”, is not healthy for me or the family.
+I have tried to explain to him, “I hate you, get out….wait, don’t go.
+I love you,” which is not healthy for the family or me.
 Hell, it wouldn’t be for anyone!

-So why is it that when we get angry the big ugly “D” word comes out?
+So why does the big ugly “D” word comes out when we get angry?
 Is divorce really what he wants?
 I don’t know.

 Some days I feel if the kids and I left, he would probably kick up his heels and cheer!
-Another part of me says he really doesn’t feel that way, it’s just an easier way to hurt me because he is hurting and has no one else to take it out on.
+Another part of me says he doesn’t feel that way; it’s just easier to hurt me because he is hurting and has no one else to take it out on.

-The biggest part of me wishes though that the man I loved and married would look at me and say, “If you leave, you will take all of my happiness and I can’t live without you”.
+The biggest part of me wishes that the man I loved and married would look at me and say, “If you leave, you will take all of my happiness, and I can’t live without you.”

-Self-Medicating and Addictions: Now I haven’t really been faced with anymore than drinking heavily on occasion, but there are more and more spouses filling the e-mail inbox on my blog asking about porn addictions, gambling, alcoholism, drugs and infidelity.
+Now I haven’t been faced with any more than drinking heavily on occasion, but there are more and more spouses filling the e-mail inbox on my blog asking about porn addictions, gambling, alcoholism, drugs, and infidelity.

-I can’t really give you much of a definition on this, but I think it’s a temporary band-aid that covers up all the emotions they are going through.
+I can’t give you much of a definition of this, but I think it’s a temporary band-aid that covers up all the emotions they are going through.

 Our biggest issue here is with money.
 Exorbitant spending/shopping addictions were a big problem with my vet but one we have been able to solve.

-Self-destruction is a common thing with PTSD whether it be small or big problems and ones that needs to be addressed ASAP.
+Self-destruction is a common thing with PTSD, whether it be small or big problems and ones that need to be addressed ASAP.

-I really like when the military and professionals tell you if your soldier exhibits these signs then seek help immediately!
-Before I get to deep into that topic, lets save that for another time!
+I like when the military and professionals tell you that if your soldier exhibits these signs, seek help immediately!
+Before I get too deep into that topic, let’s save that for another time!

-For those who actually made it this far, I hope you found some comfort knowing that you aren’t the only one who is going through all this.
+For those who made it this far, I hope you found some comfort in knowing that you aren’t the only one going through all this.